Team 80 Blog

 Coworkers looking at SBIR Ultimate Guide

-You’re a small business owner with a brilliant idea that could turn into a marketable product or service.
-You know there’s funding available for research and development through the (SBIR) Small Business Innovation Research and (STTR) Small Business Technology Transfer programs.
+You’re a small business owner with a promising idea that could become a marketable product or service.
+You know funding may be available through the Small Business Innovation Research (SBIR) and Small Business Technology Transfer (STTR) programs, but you may not know where to start.

 SBIR FAQs

-We understand the challenges small business owners face when it comes to doing business with the federal government.
-So we decided to pull together a list of frequently asked questions and resources to help you secure SBIR funding:
+We understand how challenging it can be for small business owners to work with the federal government.
+That’s why we put together this list of frequently asked questions and resources to help you understand the SBIR process and prepare for funding opportunities.

 What is the SBIR Program?

-SBIR stands for The Small Business Innovation Research program.
-It’s a highly competitive United States government program that awards grants and contracts to small businesses conducting early-stage research and development.
+SBIR stands for Small Business Innovation Research.
+It is a highly competitive federal program that provides funding to small businesses conducting research and development for innovative ideas with commercial potential.

 What are the three phases of the SBIR program?